Zhongzhou Yangtze River Bridge

 The Zhongzhou Yangtze River Bridge is a cable-stayed bridge over the Yangtze River in Zhong County of Chongqing, China.
 Completed in 2009, the bridge carries traffic on the G50 Shanghai–Chongqing Expressway.

-With a main span of 460 m, Zhongzhou Yangtze River Bridge is among the longest cable-stayed spans in the world.
+With a main span of 460 m, Zhongzhou Yangtze River Bridge was among the longest cable-stayed spans in the world when opened.
 The bridge was constructed 134 m above the original river.
 The reservoir created by the Three Gorges Dam has increased the height of the water below the bridge and the clearance is reduced to 84 m when the reservoir depth is at it peak.